What future for BT and the UK's broadband?

 How have BT rivals reacted?

-"Openreach is currently in the midst of a superfast broadband rollout, aimed at reaching 95% of UK homes by next year - a rollout couched in £1.7bn of public money," he said.
+It is also in the midst of a superfast broadband rollout, aimed at reaching 95% of UK homes by next year - a rollout subsidised with £1.7bn of public money.

 Ofcom has called for BT to make it easier for rivals to access its network by opening up its ducts and poles.

 This was welcomed by Inca (Independent Network Co-operative Association), which represents smaller community broadband schemes and has been one of BT's harshest critics.

 "For too long, rivals have struggled to make sense of the rules and restrictions surrounding access to BT's ducts and poles," said Malcolm Corbett, Inca's chief executive.